somhi/telegram2email/README.md

 Configure email output node with your SMTP server details for sending emails [2].
 See sample configuration in screenshots folder.

-### What it does and what needs to be improved
-Each telegram received message is first classified in a switch node as text message or others, assuming others will be an image or sticker.
-In each case a template node format the html text of the email.
-In both cases the
-* Text template includes "user_first_name: text message"
-* Image template includes "user_first_name: caption message, followed by the image itself"

-After that, a compose email function generates the subject of the email (msg.topic) and adds the html template to the body of the email (msg.payload).
-Subject has two variants:
-* If the message comes from a private user, the topic is "TG-user_first_name".
-* If the message comes from a group chat,  the topic is "TG-group_name"

-Finally the email node output sends the email.

-**Improvements to be done**
-* Add support for other message types: audio, video, document, voice, ...
-* For chat group messages, it would be interesting to generate hourly/daily messages for better reading of conversations.

-Collaboration is welcome in this project.

 ### More information:
 [1] https://flows.nodered.org/node/node-red-contrib-telegrambot